brucedsu/KittyWar/Game Rule.md

 * Double Healing: totally gain 2 HP if you don't get attacked
 * Guaranteed Healing: totally gain 1 HP no matter you get attacked or not
+* Heal and Draw: draw a new chance card if successfully gain HP

 ### Guard Chance Cards